1jour1vin

 Nose

-Aromas of red fruits (strawberry, cherry) and black fruits (blackcurrant, blackberry), violet, and licorice, evolving into notes of leather and truffle
+Aromas of red fruits (strawberry, cherry) and black fruits (blackcurrant, blackberry), violet, and licorice, developing into notes of leather and truffle

 Palate

-Concentrated, rich, and full-bodied with a very long finish, featuring notes of fruit and licorice
+Concentrated, rich, and full-bodied with a very long finish, fruity with notes of licorice

 Serve